 17-5-17.
+(OF) OFFICE DISTRICT.
+(As amended by 0-89-51.)
-(OF) OFFICE DISTRICT (As amended by Ordinance 0-89-51, effective date 8/28/89.)
-(1) No building or land within the OF District shall be used and no building shall be hereafter constructed or altered, except for one or more of the following uses:

-(a) General Office Uses, including:

-- (1) Business and professional offices, other than professional health facilities as permitted in paragraph (b) of this subsection (1). - (2) Banks, savings and loans, other financial offices and institutions, including pedestrian and bicycle facilities, but not including motor vehicle drive-through facilities. - (3) Newspaper offices. - (4) Printing facilities. - (5) Art, photographic, dance, music, radio studios and television studios.
-(As amended by 0-81-108.)

-(b) Professional Health Facilities, including:

-- (1) Medical, dental and optical clinics and laboratories.

-- (2) Mortuaries, including facilities for cremation.

-- (3) Veterinary clinics for small animals.

-- (4) Hospitals and sanitariums.

-- (5) Residential health care facilities.

-- (6) Pharmacies.

-- (7) Hair salons.
-(As amended by 0-83-159.)

-- (8) Group living quarters for elderly persons and group living quarters for victims of domestic violence.
-(As amended by 0-88-67, effective date 2/11/89, and as amended by 0-89-51, effective date 8/28/89.)
+- (1) No building or land within the OF District shall be used and no building shall be hereafter constructed or altered, except for one or more of the following uses: - (a) General Office Uses, including: - (1) Business and professional offices, other than professional health facilities as permitted in paragraph (b) of this subsection (1). - (2) Banks, savings and loans, other financial offices and institutions, including pedestrian and bicycle facilities, but not including motor vehicle drive-through facilities. - (3) Newspaper offices. - (4) Printing facilities. - (5) Art, photographic, dance, music, radio studios, and television studios.
+(As emended by 0-81-108.) - (b) Professional Health Facilities, including: - (1) Medical, dental and optical clinics and laboratories. - (2) Mortuaries, including facilities for cremation. - (3) Veterinary clinics for small animals. - (4) Hospitals and sanitariums. - (5) Residential health care facilities. - (6) Pharmacies. - (7) Hair salons.
+(As emended by 0-83-159.) - (8) Group living quarters for elderly persons and group living quarters for victims of domestic violence.
+(As amended by 0-88-67 and 0-89-51.) - (c) Public Use Facilities, including only the following: - (1) Public library, public and private nonprofit museum, and public and private nonprofit art gallery. - (2) Post office including drive-in and drive-through facilities and related storage of operable motor vehicles. - (3) Public health clinics, public social and employment agencies, and municipal buildings.